adityapandita97/Power-Utilities-Visualization-Project/README.md

-# AWS CSV Data Pipeline: S3 → Redshift → QuickSight
+# AWS Data Pipeline for Power and Utilities Analytics

-A complete Infrastructure-as-Code solution for building a data analytics pipeline that ingests CSV files from S3, loads them into Amazon Redshift, and visualizes the data using Amazon QuickSight.
+A complete Infrastructure-as-Code solution for building a data analytics pipeline that ingests CSV files from S3, loads them into Amazon Redshift, and visualizes the data using Amazon QuickSight

+S3 → Redshift → QuickSight

 ## 📋 Table of Contents